 Welcome to Athens!
-At 6 pm, meet your traveling companions for a welcome drink with your Tour Director.
+At 6 pm, we meet our guide and traveling companions.

 Day 2: ATHENS.

-Sightseeing with a Local Guide features a visit to the world-famous ACROPOLIS, perched high on a rocky outcrop overlooking the city.
-Here, see the Parthenon, the Erechtheum with its Porch of Maidens, the Temple of Athena Nike, and enjoy a panoramic view that includes glimpses of the Temple of Olympian Zeus, Theater of Dionysus, and the Agora, where Socrates taught, with the beautifully preserved Theseum.
-Later, a city orientation tour features the Parliament House and a picture stop at the Panathenaic Stadium.
-Built in the 2nd century AD, it is the only stadium in the world built entirely of marble, and was host to the opening and closing ceremonies of the first modern Olympics in 1896.
-The rest of the day is at leisure.
-Tonight is your chance to join an optional dinner outing to try the local fare.
-(B)
+We visit the Acropolis, perched on a hill overlooking the city.
+Here, we see the Parthenon, the Erechtheum with its Porch of Maidens & the Temple of Athena Nike (goddess of victory).
+We see the Temple of Zeus, Theater of Dionysus, the Agora (where Socrates taught) & the well-preserved Theseum.
+There is a city tour featuring the Parliament House and a stop at the Panathenaic Stadium, built in the 2nd century AD.
+It is built entirely of marble.
+It hosted the opening ceremonies of the first modern Olympics in 1896.
+Tonight, there is a dinner with local fare.